All Collections

 With your numbers in, it's time to approve your plan in the planning grid.

-The first snapshot you ever take for a year will always be marked as your annual plan.
+The first snapshot you take for a year will always be your annual plan.

-Your plan has been built, you can now move onto running reports, re-forecasting, or other fun farm financial activities.
+Your plan has been built, and you can move on to running reports, re-forecasting, or other fun farm financial activities.

 Your snapshots, including annual plans, can be found under Planning > Snapshots.